PositiveVibrations/WhatsAppX-Linker/README.md

 # WhatsAppX

 Chrome extension that allows adding phone numbers & social media usernames directly from chrome to:

+Features:
-Currently setup and working for WhatsApp Messenger.
-Automatically detects any phone numbers on a website and link it to whatsapp with one click.
+-Currently setup and working for WhatsApp Messenger.
+-Automatically detects any phone numbers on a website and link it to whatsapp with one click.
-Toggles on and off
+-Toggles on and off

 To do: